Col. George L Willard Camp #154

 As a part of the rededication of the General Thomas plot, we have arranged for the production of a limited number of commemorative ribbons to be sold in support of the plot and Willard Camp.
 A photograph of the ribbon is to the left.

-In order to “RESERVE” your ribbon for pickup at the event.
+In order to “RESERVE” your ribbon CLICK ABOVE FOR MORE DETAILS

 FEATURED CAMP ACTIVITIES

 General George Thomas Ceremony Monument Lot Re-Dedication @ Gen. George Thomas Monument at Oakwood Cemetery, Troy, NY.

 Our Effort to Help Restore Saratoga, NY Civil War Monument for 77th Volunteer NY Infantry